HuangHuangZhengZheng/HuangHuangZhengZheng.github.io/datalab6/index.md

 ---

-### Question 1c: Least Squares Estimate, Analytically, 常见的矩阵操作
+### Question 1c: Least Squares Estimate, Analytically, 常见的矩阵操�?

 Recall from lecture that Ordinary Least Squares is when we fit a linear model with mean squared error, which is equivalent to the following optimization problem: